tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 A partial order between pairs of events such that:

-1. For each a ReadSharedMemory event _R_ with _order_ `"SeqCst"` that reads-from a WriteSharedMemory event _W_:
+1. For each ReadSharedMemory event _R_ with _order_ `"SeqCst"` that reads-from a WriteSharedMemory event _W_:
   1. If _W_ has _order_ `"SeqCst"` and _R_ and _W_ have the same range then:
     1. Assert that _R_ reads-from the singleton set containing _W_.
     1. There is an edge in synchronizes-with from _R_ to _W_.
-1. There is an edge between host-provided synchronization events.
+1. There is an edge between host-provided synchronization events.  [[[ This is weak, flesh out a bit ]]]
-1. NOTE: The above clause applies to calls such `postMessage` between agents.
+1. NOTE: The above clause applies to calls such `postMessage` between agents.  [[[ Would move this note out of the algorithm ]]]

 NOTE: Only correctly synchronized pairs of atomic reads and writes synchronizes-with each other.
-Racing atomic operations on overlapping ranges do not synchronizes-with each other.
+Racing atomic operations on overlapping ranges do not synchronizes-with each other.  [[[ This is very confusing at this point since it uses terms that are not yet defined (race) or arguably not defined at all (correctly synchronized). ]]]

 ### happens-before

-The least partial order that is a superset of agent-order and includes all edges in synchronizes-with.
+The least partial order that is a superset of agent-order and includes all edges in synchronizes-with.  [[[ So above, agent-order is per agent, but here it can't be that, so what kind of combination is it? ]]]

 ### reads-from